Family Law Attorney serving the entire Central and Eastern Connecticut, including Hartford, Middlesex, Tolland, Windham, and New London Counties

 - If you decide not to assign blame in the divorce, you may file under the grounds of a 12-month separation, stating that you and your spouse have not lived together for a year.

-If you choose to obtain an at-fault divorce, Maryland Family Code lists specific at-fault
+If you choose to obtain an at-fault divorce, Connecticut Family Code lists specific at-fault

 grounds to choose from: